Last Updated: May 6, 2022 | Previous Versions

-This Data Processing Addendum (“DPA“) forms part of, and is subject to, the Master SaaS Agreement or other written or electronic terms of service or subscription agreement between the member of the Snowflake Group that is a party to such agreement (“Snowflake“) and the legal entity defined as ‘Customer’ thereunder together with all Customer Affiliates who are signatories to an Order Form for their own Service Account pursuant to such agreement (collectively, for purposes of this DPA, “Customer”, and together with Snowflake, the “Parties“) (such agreement, the “Agreement“).
-This DPA shall be effective on the effective date of the Agreement, unless this DPA is separately executed in which case it’s effective on the date of the last signature (“Effective Date“).
+This Data Processing Addendum (“DPA“) forms part of, and is subject to, the Master SaaS Agreement or other written or electronic terms of service or subscription agreement between the member of the Snowflake Group that is a party to such agreement (“Snowflake“) and the legal entity defined as ‘Customer’ thereunder together with all Customer Affiliates who are signatories to an Order Form for their own Service Account pursuant to such agreement (collectively, for purposes of this DPA, “Customer”, and together with Snowflake, the “Parties” and each a “Party” (such agreement, the “Agreement“)).
 All capitalized terms not defined in this DPA shall have the meanings set forth in the Agreement.

 “Account” means Customer’s account in the Service in which Customer stores and processes Customer Data.

 “Affiliate“ has the meaning set forth in the Agreement.